PrasanthKT/Exploring-Transcriptomic-Alterations-in-Human-Respiratory-Cells-Post-SARS-CoV-2-Infection-A-Differ/README.md

 ```
 ### Getting Started
 1. Set up the Conda environment and install all dependencies.
-2. Download the raw SRA files, reference genome, and annotation file using the commands above.
+2. Download the raw SRA files, reference transcriptome, and annotation file using the commands above.
-3. Navigate to the Scripts folder and execute the preprocessing scripts for RNA-Seq and Bisulfite-Seq data.
+3. Navigate to the Scripts folder and execute scripts for RNA-Seq within the conda environment.
 4. Use the output files from the analysis for further processing and analysis in R.

 ### Workflow
 The detailed workflow for the analysis is documented in the report, which is available in the repository as ```Report.pdf```.
-Shell scripts for each step of the workflow are organized under the ```Scripts``` folder, while R scripts and their corresponding input files are located in the ```DESeq2```folder within the repository.
+Shell scripts for each step of the workflow are organized under the ```Scripts``` folder, while R scripts and their corresponding input files are located in the ```R_Analysis```folder within the repository.

 ### Results
 A comprehensive interpretation of the results is provided in the ```Report.pdf``` report.
-Key findings are summarized, with visualizations and pathway insights derived from the integrative analysis of transcriptomic and epigenomic data.
+Key findings are summarized in the rport.